***Updated on February 25, 2019

 Alpha Lake Park is near Nita Lake Lodge at Creekside.
 It is on Alpha Lake below beautiful mountains.
 There is a large playground for children, a small beach and a dock to swim out to.
 There are free tennis and basketball courts at this park as well.

-For both lakes, bring a picnic as there isn’t food for sale.
-If you can, go to Home Hardware at Function Junction beforehand and purchase an air mattress to float on or a dingy to row about the lake.
+Bring a picnic or something to cook on the barbecues provided in the park free of charge as there isn’t food for sale.
+For either park, go to Home Hardware at Function Junction beforehand and purchase an air mattress to float on or a dingy to row about the lake.